GENERAL INFORMATION: 503-823-4000

-A. Every Seller exercising the taxable privilege of selling, mixing, handling or serving recreational marijuana and recreational marijuana-infused products as defined in PCC 6.07 is subject to and must pay a tax for exercising that privilege.
+A. Every Seller exercising the taxable privilege of retail sales of marijuana within the City of Portland is subject to and must pay a tax for exercising that privilege.

-A. Refunds of sales actually returned to any purchaser;
+A. Refunds of sales actually returned to any Consumer;

-B. Any adjustments in sales that amount to a refund to a purchaser, providing such adjustment pertains to the actual sale of marijuana or marijuana-infused products and does not include any adjustments for other services furnished by a Seller.
+B. Any adjustments in sales that amount to a refund to a Consumer, providing such adjustment pertains to the actual sale of marijuana and does not include any adjustments for other services furnished by a Seller.

 C. The City will apply non-designated payments in the order of the oldest liability first, with the payment credited first toward any accrued penalty, then to interest, then to the underlying tax until the payment is exhausted.
 Crediting of a payment toward a specific reporting period will be first applied against any accrued penalty, then to interest, then to the underlying tax.

 D. If the Director, in his or her sole discretion, determines that an alternative order of payment application would be in the best interest of the City in a particular tax or factual situation, the Director may order such a change.
 The Director also may require additional information in the return relevant to payment of the liability.
 When a shorter return period is required, penalties and interest will be computed according to the shorter return period.
 Returns and payments are due immediately upon cessation of business for any reason.
 Sellers must hold in trust all taxes collected pursuant to PCC 6.07 on the City’s behalf until the Seller makes payment to the Director.
 A separate trust bank account is not required in order to comply with this provision, unless the Director determines one necessary to ensure collection of the tax.